The UK has a legal target to achieve net zero by 2050.

 Our analysis shows that we have come a long way, but we need to go much further to fully transition to a green energy system.

-Find out below which sectors need to reduce emissions faster and how we fare on UK targets to decarbonise electricity.
+Find out below about the UK energy transition journey so far.
+Which sectors need to reduce emissions faster and how we fare on UK targets to decarbonise electricity.

 Source: UK greenhouse gas emissions [Table 1.2], DESNZ